dougfinn/KKH-Speech/README.md

     - In the **AI** GameObject, ensure all LLM components have the correct prompt file path set.

 11. **Apply the Same Setup to the McDonald's Scene**
-   Repeat steps above for the McDonald's scene to ensure consistent setup.
+   - Repeat steps above for the McDonald's scene to ensure consistent setup.

+##During Play
+- Press Grab Button to turn on microphone and interact with the AI.